We will try to make it simple and lay out a progression plan.

 You can follow this plan on your journey up the mountain.

-First off take the SEALFIT 20X Challenge Physical Standards Test.
+First off take the SEALFIT 20X Challenge Physical Standards Test (see below).
 Write down your score.
 Use that as your baseline.

 Mountain View High School Football 20x Challenge